 The ESUCC Social Studies Project focuses on enhancing the work being done by the Nebraska Instructional Materials Collaborative.
 Participants develop units of study with an emphasis on the new instructional shifts, specifically the Inquiry Design Model (IDM) and promoting best practices in Digital Age Pedagogy.
 These resources are freely available to all Nebraska educators as open educational resources (OER).

 ESUCC Marketplace Resources

-Learn360 from Infobase is a online subscription service for Nebraska preK–12 schools and is licensed by ESUs and school districts.
+Learn360 from Infobase is an online subscription service for Nebraska preK–12 schools and is licensed by ESUs and school districts.
 Teachers and students can access thousands of multimedia resources on any Internet-enabled device – anytime, anywhere.
 Resources include high-quality full-length videos, video clips, interactives, images, audio files, articles, activities, worksheets, and more.
-The platform makes it a powerful tool for remote learning, flipped classrooms, blended instruction, project-based learning and 1:1 environments.
+The platform makes it a powerful tool for remote learning, flipped classrooms, blended instruction, project-based learning and 1:1 environment.

 Cost: Annual subscription fee based per student.
 Paid for by ESUs or districts.

 Every Nebraska student deserves the opportunity to learn from high-quality, standards-aligned instructional materials to prepare for success in college, career, and civic life.
 Through the Nebraska Instructional Materials Collaborative, the Nebraska Department of Education and key partners are committed to providing statewide leadership that informs and supports the decisions made locally related to curriculum and instructional materials.